Pycord-Development/pycord/docs/api.rst

     :type channel: :class:`abc.PrivateChannel`
     :param last_pin: The latest message that was pinned as an aware datetime in UTC.
 Could be ``None``.
     :type last_pin: Optional[:class:`datetime.datetime`]

-.. function:: on_guild_channel_delete(channel)
-              on_guild_channel_create(channel)

-    Called whenever a guild channel is deleted or created.

-    Note that you can get the guild from :attr:`~abc.GuildChannel.guild`.

-    This requires :attr:`Intents.guilds` to be enabled.

-    :param channel: The guild channel that got created or deleted.
-    :type channel: :class:`abc.GuildChannel`

 .. function:: on_guild_channel_update(before, after)